alvaro-neira/rsm-rag/GenAI_TakeHome_Test.md

 - **Functionality:** Answers are accurate, context-grounded, and sources are correctly returned.
 - **Code Quality:** Readability, modular design, error handling, and use of type hints.
-- **Observability:** Comprehensive Langufuse spans, structured logging, and meaningful metrics.
+- **Observability:** Comprehensive Langfuse spans, structured logging, and meaningful metrics.
 - **Deployment:** Docker and Compose setup runs successfully with a single command.
 - **Documentation:** Clear and complete README enabling immediate evaluation.